readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 The problem is distinguishing the end of input from valid data.
 The solution is that getchar returns a distinctive value when there is no more input, a value that cannot be confused with any real character.
-This value is called EOF, for ``end of file''.
+This value is called EOF, for "end of file".
 We must declare c to be a type big  enough  to  hold  any  value  that  getchar  returns.
 We  can't  use  char  since  c  must  be  big enough to hold EOF in addition to any possible char.
 Therefore we use int.